shorepine/alles/README.md

 f = frequency, float 0-44100 (and above). default 0.
 Sampling rate of synth is 44,100Hz but higher numbers can be used for PCM waveforms
 F = center frequency of biquad filter.
 0 is off. default 0. applies to entire synth audio g = LFO target mask.
 Which parameter LFO controls.
 1=amp, 2=duty, 4=freq, 8=filter freq, 16=resonance.
 Can handle any combo, add together
-L = LFO source voice.
-0-9.
-Which voice is used as an LFO source for this voice.
-Source voice will be silent. l = velocity (amplitude), float 0-1, >0 to trigger note on, 0 to trigger note off.
+L = LFO source oscillator.
+0-7.
+Which oscillator is used as an LFO source for this oscillator.
+Source oscillator will be silent. l = velocity (amplitude), float 0-1, >0 to trigger note on, 0 to trigger note off.
 n = midinote, uint, 0-127 (note that this will also set f). default 0 p = patch, uint, 0-999, choose a preloaded PCM sample or DX7 patch number for FM waveforms.
 See patches.h, pcm.h. default 0 P = phase, float 0-1. where in the oscillator's cycle to start sampling from (also works on the PCM buffer). default 0 R = q factor / "resonance" of biquad filter. float. in practice, 0 to 10.0. default 0.7.
-S = reset voice, uint 0-9 or for all voices, anything >=10. resets every voice parameter to default. s = sync, int64, same as time but used alone to do an enumeration / sync, see alles.py T = ADSR target mask.
+S = reset oscillator, uint 0-7 or for all oscillators, anything >=8. resets every oscillator parameter to default. s = sync, int64, same as time but used alone to do an enumeration / sync, see alles.py T = ADSR target mask.
 Which parameter ADSR controls.
 1=amp, 2=duty, 4=freq, 8=filter freq, 16=resonance.
-Can handle any combo, add together t = time, int64: ms since some fixed start point on your host. you should always give this if you can. v = voice, uint, 0 to 7. default: 0
+Can handle any combo, add together t = time, int64: ms since some fixed start point on your host. you should always give this if you can. v = oscillator, uint, 0 to 7. default: 0
 V = volume, float 0 to about 10 in practice. volume knob for the entire synth / speaker. default 1.0 w = waveform, uint, 0 to 8 [SINE, SQUARE, SAW, TRIANGLE, NOISE, FM, KS, PCM, OFF]. default: 0/SINE
 ```

-Synthesizer state is held per voice, so you can optionally send only changes in parameters each message per voice.
+Synthesizer state is held per oscillator, so you can optionally send only changes in parameters each message per oscillator.

 ## alles.py